Nicely explained, thanks!

 Preferments are one of the oldest methods that bakers use to improve the maturity of dough.
-Before the artificial dough improvers where commonly added to commercial breads.
-Preferment use was widespread, and still is in artisan bakeries today!
+Before artificial dough improvers were commonly added to commercial bread, preferment use was widespread.
+And it is still in use in artisan bakeries today!
 There are two main ones called Biga and a Poolish.
 There is also a Pâte Fermentée, another french preferment.
 Given that Italy and France have arguably the deepest bread culture in the world… How do their preferments differ from each other in a biga vs poolish test?
-Read on to find out!

-The biga vs poolish argument is a interesting one!
 The Italian Biga and the French Poolish preferments are levains formed of flour, water and yeast.
 They used to make bread doughs rise and provide extra dough maturity.
-Biga and Poolish differ with their water and yeast content.
+Biga and Poolish differ in their water and yeast content.
 Biga has a stiffer mixture and more yeast, while poolish is looser in comparison.

 A preferment is a dough mixture that’s mixed separately and left to ferment on its own before getting mixed into the final dough.
 There is a minimal amount of yeast added, so they usually ferment for about 6-16 hours -most bakers prefer to do this overnight.
 The slow fermentation process activates yeast, develops the dough, and generates organic acids.

 Sourdough is a type of preferment too.
 It’s often not mentioned in this category of levains, but it is made from “prefermented flour”.